pism/pism/doc/sphinx/manual/modeling-choices/subglacier/hydrology.rst

 In this model the water is *not* conserved but it is stored locally in the till up to a specified amount; the configuration parameter :config:`hydrology.tillwat_max` sets that amount.
-The water is not conserved in the sense that water above the :config:`hydrology_tillwat_max` level is lost permanently.
+The water is not conserved in the sense that water above the :config:`hydrology.tillwat_max` level is lost permanently.
 This model is based on the "undrained plastic bed" concept of :cite:`Tulaczyketal2000b`; see also :cite:`BBssasliding`.